HTechHQ/message/README.md

   <h2 align="center">Message Interface</h2>

   <p align="center">
-    An interface to add messages to your Go projects!
+    An interface to add domain events and messages to your Go projects!
     <br />
     <br />
     <a href="https://github.com/HTechHQ/message#examples">View Examples</a>